dianddra/Fear-The-Night-with-Bigger-Backpack/README.md

 # Fear-The-Night-with-Bigger-Backpack
-Fear The Night (with Simple UI and Bigger Backpack) is a mod where the zombies mostly come out at night (pretty much EVERY night), and sleep in the day.
+Fear The Night (with Simple UI, Magoli CompoPack, and Bigger Backpack) is a mod where the zombies mostly come out at night (pretty much EVERY night), and sleep in the day.
 Expect there to be a lot of zombies.
 Zombies drop coin for you to spend.
 Prepare your base because the zombies are going to WRECK it.
 Pray you survive the night!